Groestlcoin/lightning/README.md

 [![Irc][IRC]][IRC-link]
 [![Documentation Status](https://readthedocs.org/projects/lightning/badge/?version=docs)][docs]

-This implementation has been in production use on the Bitcoin mainnet since early 2018, with the launch of the [Blockstream Store][blockstream-store-blog].
+This implementation has been in production use on the Groestlcoin mainnet since early 2018.
 We recommend getting started by experimenting on `testnet` (or `regtest`), but the implementation is considered stable and can be safely used on mainnet.

 Any help testing the implementation, reporting bugs, or helping with outstanding issues is very welcome.